Out of Africa (film): Plot

-The farm eventually yields a good harvest, but a fire destroys much of the farm and factory, forcing her to sell out.
-She prepares for her departure from Kenya to Denmark by appealing to the incoming governor to provide land for her Kikuyu workers to allow them to stay together and by selling most of her remaining possessions at a rummage sale.
-Denys visits the now-empty house and Karen comments that the house should have been (empty) all-along and, as with her other efforts, the returning of things to their natural state is as it should be.
-Denys says that he was just getting used to her things.
+The farm eventually yields a good harvest, but a fire destroys it and the factory, forcing Karen to sell out.
+Before leaving Kenya for Denmark, she appeals to the incoming governor to provide land for her Kikuyu workers and sells most of her remaining possessions at a rummage sale.
+Denys visits the now-empty house.
+He says he no longer feels comfortable being alone and that his feelings for her have changed.
+He asks to join her on her journey back.

-As he is about to depart for a safari scouting trip in his airplane, they agree that the following Friday he will return and fly her to Mombasa; with Karen then continuing on to Denmark.
-Friday comes and Denys does not appear.
-Bror then arrives to tell her that Denys' biplane has crashed and burned in Tsavo.
-During Denys' funeral, Karen recites an excerpt of a poem by A. E. Housman about a lauded athlete dying young who, as with Denys, is not fated to decline into old age.
-Later, as she is about to depart, she goes to the Muthaiga Club to complete arrangements for forwarding any mail.
+Denys leaves for a safari scouting trip, promising to fly Karen to Mombasa when he returns.
+Shortly after, Bror arrives to inform Karen that Denys' plane has crashed in Tsavo.
+Karen organizes his funeral, during which she recites an excerpt from an A. E. Housman poem about a celebrated athlete who, like Denys, died young and was not destined to decline into old age.

+Before departing, Karen visits the Muthaiga Club to arrange for the forwarding of her mail.
 The members, having come to admire her, invite her into the men-only salon for a toast.
-At the railway station, she gives Farah the compass that Denys had given to her and says goodbye to Farah, then turns back to ask him to say her name so she can hear his voice one last time.
-Later, Farah writes to Karen in Denmark, telling her that a pair of lions often visit Denys' grave.
+Karen gives Farah a compass that Denys had given her and asks him to say her name so that she can hear his voice one last time.
+Sometime later, Farah writes to Karen, informing her that a pair of lions frequently visits Denys's grave.

-As the movie ends, the on-screen narrative notes that Karen later became a published author under the pen name Isak Dinesen.
-Among her work is the memoir about her experiences in Africa, Out of Africa, the first line from which is used to introduce this film.
-She never returned to Africa.
+An epilogue reveals that Karen became an author, publishing her works under the name Isak Dinesen, and never returned to Africa.